azzarip/food-explorers/content/emails/MilanoAnnouncement.md

 Dear {{ contact.first_name }},

-Finally the Milano program is out!
+The wait is over — our Milano trip is here!

-{% include 'button' with { 'text': 'Here to the Final Program and Booking', 'action': '/click', 'style': 'primary' } %}
+With just one click, you'll uncover the full program and find easy booking instructions waiting for you at the end of the page.

-**Important**: Spaces are limited, and many of you have expressed interest.
+{% include 'button' with { 'text': 'Explore the Program & Book Now', 'action': '/click', 'style': 'primary' } %}

-To keep things fair, bookings will be on a first-come, first-served basis.
+**Important**: Spaces are limited, and many of you have already shown interest.
+Rooms are allocated on a first-come, first-served basis—don’t miss out!

-I will remain available for questions and doubts.
+I’m here for any questions or doubts you may have.
+Just hit reply or write me!

-Hope to see you there,
+Looking forward to seeing you in the Marvelous Milano,

 Marco